edgedb/edgedb-js/docs/queries.rst

       └── getMovies.edgeql

-We can now use this function in our code.
+We can now use these functions in our code.

 .. code-block:: typescript